Phil Daniels

-Philip William Daniels (born 25 October 1958) is an English actor, musician and singer, most noted for film and television roles playing Londoners, such as the lead role of Jimmy Cooper in Quadrophenia, Richards in Scum, Stewart in The Class of Miss MacMichael, Danny in Breaking Glass, Mark in Meantime, Billy Kid in Billy the Kid and the Green Baize Vampire, Kevin Wicks in EastEnders, DCS Frank Patterson in New Tricks, and Grandad Trotter in the Only Fools and Horses prequel Rock & Chips.
-He is also known for featuring on Blur's 1994 hit single "Parklife".
+Philip William Daniels (born 25 October 1958) is an English actor, musician and singer, most noted for film and television roles playing Londoners, such as the lead role of Jimmy Cooper in Quadrophenia, Richards in Scum, Stewart in The Class of Miss MacMichael, Danny in Breaking Glass, Mark in Meantime, Billy Kid in Billy the Kid and the Green Baize Vampire, Kevin Wicks in EastEnders, Fetcher in Chicken Run, DCS Frank Patterson in New Tricks, and Grandad Trotter in the Only Fools and Horses prequel Rock & Chips.
+He is also known for playing Maester Gerardys in the fantasy television series House of the Dragon, and featuring on Blur's 1994 hit single "Parklife".

 Career

 Daniels went to Rutherford Comprehensive School in Paddington, west London from 1970 to 1975, the same school as Danny John-Jules, Paul Hardcastle and footballer Tony Grealish.
 After training at the Anna Scher Theatre School in Islington, Daniels has made appearances in many films and television series.

 He made his film debut in 1972 in Anoop and the Elephant.
 He had an incidental appearance (with fellow drama students) in 1975 in Thames Television's You Must Be Joking!
 In 1976, at the age of 17, he featured as a waiter in Bugsy Malone.
 Also in 1976 he had significant roles in three television series: The Molly Wopsies, Four Idle Hands, and The Flockton Flyer.
 Over the following four years he appeared in Quadrophenia, Breaking Glass and Scum.
 He also appeared in the 1977 TV drama serial Raven.

 In the late 1970s and early 1980s, Daniels was a member of new wave band The Cross, along with fellow actor Peter Hugo Daly.
 They released an album (Phil Daniels + The Cross) and single, "Kill Another Night" on RCA Records in 1979.

 His musical inclinations were revealed when he starred in a 1985 British snooker musical Billy the Kid and the Green Baize Vampire.
 He narrated tracks "Parklife" and "Me, White Noise" on the Parklife and Think Tank albums for Blur.

 He contributed the voice of Fetcher, the dull-witted rat to the animated film Chicken Run.
 In recent years he has turned his attention to comedy, appearing in the series Sunnyside Farm and alongside Al Murray in the cult sitcom Time Gentlemen Please.
 Daniels also starred as Freddy Windrush in an episode of Gimme Gimme Gimme (Series 2, Episode 3 – "Prison Visitor").

 Daniels has performed on stage with the Royal Shakespeare Company in plays such as The Merchant of Venice, The Jew of Malta and A Clockwork Orange.
 In 2004 he appeared in the BBC comedy-drama Outlaws as a criminal solicitor.